goinvo/opensourcehealthcare-website/README.md

 ### Install Yarn

 Node comes with a package manager, [NPM](https://www.npmjs.com/), by default.
 However, this project chooses to use [Yarn](https://yarnpkg.com/en/) instead, namely because it's faster and more secure.
+Using both npm and yarn can cause some issues.

 ```bash
 $ brew install yarn